ESMA Guidelines on stress test scenarios under Article 28 of the Money Market Fund Regulation โ Update 2025 (ESMA50-481369926-30585)

 What Changed

-- Map and integrate ESG risks into governance, risk management frameworks, and business strategies, proportionate to scale/risk exposure
+- Map and integrate ESG risks into governance, risk management frameworks, and business strategies, proportionate to scale/risk exposure.

-- Develop and document ESG risk management plans with quantifiable targets, milestones, timelines, and scenario analyses (broad requirements now; detailed later)
+- Develop and document ESG risk management plans with quantifiable targets, milestones, timelines, and scenario analyses (broad requirements now; detailed later).

-- Conduct assessments of ESG risks in portfolios, including sustainability products, transition finance, and loan origination policies, for SREP submission
+- Conduct assessments of ESG risks in portfolios, including sustainability products, transition finance, and loan origination policies, for SREP submission.

-- Embed in internal processes per Articles 74, 76, 87a CRD: identify/measure ESG risks (minimum standards), monitor over time horizons, and report to CSSF
+- Embed in internal processes per Articles 74, 76, 87a CRD: identify/measure ESG risks (minimum standards), monitor over time horizons, and report to CSSF.

-- Review and update existing policies/systems for compliance by applicable dates; prepare for CSSF supervisory evaluation of plan robustness
+- Review and update existing policies/systems for compliance by applicable dates; prepare for CSSF supervisory evaluation of plan robustness.

 Key Dates

-20 January 2026 - Circular published by CSSF.
+- Circular published by CSSF

 Compliance Impact